maxim2266/lsch/README.md

 incremental archive.
 Personally, I use it to monitor my `Photo` folder where I regularly upload photographs from my camera and then I edit and/or reorganise them in some way.
-After some time it becomes difficult to recall which photographs have already been edited, what files have been added, deleted, etc., and this tool helps me to find this out quickly.
+After some time it becomes difficult to recall which photographs have already been edited, what files have been added, deleted, etc., and the tool helps me to find this out quickly.

 The utility also has the capability to filter out unwanted files to exclude them